numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> approx_img.shape
     (3, 768, 1024)

 which is not the right shape for showing the image.
-So, finally, reordering the axes back to our original shape of (768, 1024, 3), we can see our approximation::
+Finally, reordering the axes back to our original shape of (768, 1024, 3), we can see our approximation::

     >>> plt.imshow(np.transpose(approx_img, (1, 2, 0)))